 Kask is well known for their elaborate retention systems that do a fantastic job of cradling the head inside the helmet without allowing the helmet to rock or have an unnecessary play.

 This is also why Kask helmets like the Mojito X and Protone tend to be heavier than other helmets made by companies like POC and Abus, who integrate much lighter weight retention systems in their helmets.

-The way you decide is ultimately up to your preferences regarding the degree of safety and coverage youʼre after, but as a rule, going for the most comprehensive safety features should take precedence over low weight.
+The way you decide is ultimately up to your preferences regarding the degree of safety and coverage youʼre after.
+As a rule, going for the most comprehensive safety features should take precedence over low weight.

-The aero helmet craze that has swept road cycling the last several years doesnʼt show any sign of letting up, with nearly all of the best selling helmets being the same worn by sprinters and even time trialists in pro races.
+The aero helmet craze that has swept road cycling the last several year’s doesnʼt shows any sign of letting up, with nearly all of the best selling helmets being the same worn by sprinters and even time trialists in pro races.

 So, the question isnʼt whether or not you want an aerodynamic helmet.